Starlink in the Russo-Ukrainian war: Restrictions and disruptions

 Approximate Starlink coverage of Ukraine as of September 2023, according to the official map on the Starlink website.
 Areas along the Belarusian and Russian borders, Crimea, and parts of the Donbas are not covered.

-SpaceX has continued to restrict the use of Starlink Internet services outside the borders of Ukraine, including in Russian-occupied territories in Ukraine.
+SpaceX has continued to restrict the use of Starlink Internet services outside the borders of Ukraine, and in Russian-occupied territories in Ukraine.
 It has done so using geofencing, which consists in accurately limiting the availability of the service to only certain areas.
 SpaceX has also limited Ukraine's ability to use Starlink for military purposes such as drone control.
+In February 2026, SpaceX enforced stricter verification and whitelist controls on Starlink satellite internet service that disabled unauthorized terminals believed to be used by Russian military units in occupied areas of Ukraine, disrupting their battlefield communications.

 Ukrainian officials have acknowledged their over-reliance on Starlink but could not find an equivalent in terms of coverage or quality of service.
 A US Department of Defense official said in 2022 that other entities existed to provide communications on the battlefields in Ukraine as an alternative to Starlink.
 A contractual arrangement with SpaceX for Starlink in Ukraine, as well as Starshield, a separate military-focused version of Starlink, seem to have been the solutions chosen by the DoD and SpaceX against the restrictions.